Ana Henriquez

 Since 2000, Ana Henriquez is also member of the Columbian Bar « Consejo Superior de la Judicatura ».
 She also has a specialization in public law since 2005.
 Before arriving in Canada, she already had seven years of experience in civil, public and criminal law.

-Complex asylum, loss of asylum status or permanent residence, appeal and judicial review of decisions application, work/study permit, sponsorship, and humanitarian applications, among others.
+Asylum, loss of asylum status or permanent residence, appeal and judicial review of decisions application, work/study permit, sponsorship, humanitarian applications, temporary resident permit, stay of removal order, among others.

 Camila Velasquez